libktx/ktx/scene2d/README.md

 }
 ```

-Not only the hierarchy is now clearer - the `label` is clearly a child of the `table` - but also settings are less
+Not only is the hierarchy clearer - the `label` is clearly a child of the `table` - but also the settings are less
 verbose to customize.

 Readability and usability comes with extra safety in this case.
 Actors hierarchy in your code is preserved and reflected